KxSystems/docs/docs/ml/automl/ug/proc.md

 ## Feature extraction

 Feature extraction is the process of building derived or aggregate features from a dataset in order to provide a more suitable or useful input for machine learning algorithms.
-Within the automated machine learning framework, there are currently 2 types of feature extraction available, FRESH and normal feature extraction.
+Within the automated machine learning framework, there are currently 3 types of feature extraction available, FRESH, normal and NLP feature extraction.

 ### FRESH